 We have an enemy that plays with our minds, attempting to destroy our faith and separate us from the love of God.
 Once you’ve entered God’s Kingdom you gain power against the workers of darkness (Ephesians 6:12).
 Have you discovered yet, how real they are?
 Perhaps not.
 Perhaps you’re still thinking that dark thoughts come from your own shame, but they actually are planted; sown by your enemy.
 Satan has a host of “workers of darkness” that come to destroy faith.

-There’s a couple of songs we sing that remind me often of how much we live in a culture filled with manifestations of the enemies success in deceiving people into fear, doubt, shame and sin.
-I’m thankful for these lyrics that remind us how to counter-act the schemes of the enemy, how to fight our battles, that fear is a liar, the we are no longer slaves to fear, and of the relentless, reckless love of God in seeking us (Read Luke 15); He rescues us if we let Him.
-That’s what the cross for Christ was all about.
+There’s a couple of songs we sing that reminds me often of how much we live in a culture filled with manifestations of the enemies success in deceiving people into fear, doubt, shame, and sin.
+I’m thankful for these lyrics that remind us how to counter-act the schemes of the enemy, how to fight our battles, that fear is a liar, we are no longer slaves to fear, and of the relentless, reckless love of God in seeking after us (Read Luke 15).
+He rescues us if we let Him; that’s what the cross for Christ was all about.

 Today, if you hear His voice, surrender to it.
-Do not harden your heart because of past pain or violation against you.
+Do not harden your heart because of past pain, experience or failure.
 Come into the shelter of His arms and find rest.
 He will hold you there.
 There will still be battles until we get home to Heaven, but we will learn how to fight them and like Jesus disciples, we can become fearless in His name and by His power at work in us.